nigmasilmi/microservices-ticketing-app/dev-notes.md

 - Where to initialize the client? in index.ts would be the logical place, but...
 - Mongoose vs. NATS connections.
 Mongoose connection keeps track of the connectios inside the application, nats returns the client and does not share any connection external to that instance.
-- The ticket created route handler will be imported into the entry point of the app, and at the same time, the route handler will need the stan connection to publish an event, that woul be a circular import, and must be avoided.
+- The ticket created route handler will be imported into the entry point of the app, and at the same time, the route handler will need the stan connection to publish an event, that would be a circular import, and must be avoided.
 - The solution will be to create a sharable instance of nats connection

   ////